By Cyndy EtlerJul 09, 2019

-What developmental trauma disorder looks like in kids By dint of fate and my brutally narcissistic mother, I had to socialize myself.
+By dint of fate and my brutally narcissistic mother, I had to socialize myself.
 I grew tough enough to fight off the grown man stalking my bedroom and pragmatic enough to expect fights, not gifts, on holidays.
 I tapped into a creative vein, conjuring a surrogate family out of library books and Sesame Street.
 I came to expect two things out of life: hard work and rejection.
 Then I learned that I could survive, and surpass, those blows.

 As an adult, it’s clear to me: I’m unbearably lucky.
 I got my life’s share of hardships out of the way early and took the tools to build an ideal life from them.

 By the time I hit my mid-20s, my tough skin was a repellent for vultures and scam artists.
 They saw it in the set of my jaw, clear as a bullhorn: “Don’t mess with this one.”
 The targeted cruelties that are doled out to ’90s girls at frat parties and nightclubs, the kind that foster short-term eating disorders and long-term self-contempt, swerved around me like I had arrived in Wonder Woman’s invisible airplane.
 Having never been nurtured, I didn’t approach dating with that expectation.
 When guys tried to manipulate me into dependence with alternating sweetness and meanness, I jerked my thumb at the door.